Dionne Warwick: Voice and artistry

-Musically, The New York Times music critic Stephen Holden and The Guardian's Ian Gittins described Warwick as a pop soul singer.
+Musically, The New York Times music critic Stephen Holden and The Guardians Ian Gittins described Warwick as a pop soul singer.
 However, AllMusic biographer William Ruhlmann found the singer particularly difficult to categorize as a vocalist, writing, "Although Warwick grew up singing in church, she is not a gospel singer.
 Ella Fitzgerald and Sarah Vaughan are clear influences, but she is not a jazz singer.
 R&B is also part of her background, yet she is not really a soul singer, either, at least not in the sense that Aretha Franklin is".
 Similarly, another AllMusic reviewer, Steve Leggett, believes Warwick combines elements of jazz, soul, R&B and gospel, which ultimately results in her being a "pure pop singer".
 The Washington Informer senior editor D. Kevin McNeir reported that Warwick's delivery and stage presence are often described as "scintillating, soothing, sensual and soulful".
 A writer for the South Bend Tribune observed that Warwick is usually described as a "sophisticated" singer, while noting that this term "doesn't place her in a specific musical category".
 A writer for The Guardian described Warwick as "one of the greatest pop singers of all time", while Mikael Wood of the Los Angeles Times named her "that one-of-a-kind instrument that defined pop sophistication in the mid-1960s".

 In recent years, Warwick has become known for sharing candid, straightforward opinions about various topics on the social media platform Twitter, being nicknamed the "Queen of Twitter" by several media publications.

+Legacy

+As a black female contemporary artist during the 1960s, Warwick broke racial barriers by being a frequent presence on the Billboard and Cash Box top 40 between 1962 and 1971.
+Several of her hits in that era were also internationally successful and inspired cover versions by various artists, namely Cilla Black, Dusty Springfield and Aretha Franklin.

+Prior to Warwick's debut with "Don't Make Me Over" in November 1962, few African American female artists charted on the pop charts, with the most notable artist to do so being Dinah Washington.
+Due to her not fitting the tradition of many rhythm and blues artists of her era, Warwick is sometimes referred to as the "first black female pop star".

+In addition, Warwick was acknowledged for "bridging the worlds of pop, R&B and jazz" in her most popular recordings.